spartanunitato/addon-shairport-sync/README.md

 [![GitHub Release][releases-shield]][releases]
 [![License][license-shield]](LICENSE)

 Enables Airplay audio streaming to Home Assistant.
+Based on shairport-sync addon by https://github.com/v3rm0n.
+I am trying to update it to support libasound2 so that it would work on my hassio setup.

 ## Docker status